Ekatwikz/LinuxForEmbeddedSystems/lab1/README.md

 - I set `BR2_PACKAGE_NTP_NTPDATE=y` to enable the ntpdate utility program to set the loca time/date from an NTP server

 ## Description of the system testing
-I used the `start-qemu.sh` (placed in the /buildroot/output/images/ directory) to test the system in Qemu
+I used the `start-qemu.sh` script (placed in the /buildroot/output/images/ directory) to test the system in Qemu, using my lab1.qemu.defconfig

 I omit the usual chatter from the kernel ring buffer.
 The first message from something I configured is from dropbear announcing that sshd was successfully started:
 ![Dropbear SSHd and myntpd](./testing-screenshots/1.png)
 The above screenshot also shows S98myntpd testing whether the network is available with a simple ping, which is successful
 It then tries a couple NTP servers and fails.
 This is a known issue within some PW networks.
+The script was confirmed to work during the actual lab.

 The following screenshot shows S99myemailerd testing the network as well, then announcing that it sent the startup email.
 We can see that the overlay folder indeed works correctly when we look into /etc/init.d